While Kim Jong Un was busy issuing orders to reconstruct the

 Musan Iron Mine as seen via Google Earth in 2019.

 After reviewing the available information specific to Musan, I don't think the mine has ever recovered its full operating capacity since the 1990s nor has it been able to sustain long-term growth in production.
-The reasons for this are manifold: electricity supply problems, lack of modern mining equipment (most machines are 40-50 years old and older), the state's insistence on cutting corners regarding safety that leads to delays with each accident, and obviously, ever tightening international sanctions regimes play a role.
+The reasons for this are manifold: electricity supply problems, lack of modern mining equipment (most machines are 40-50 years old and older), the state's insistence on cutting corners regarding safety that leads to delays with each accident, and obviously, ever-tightening international sanctions regimes play a role.

-However, as the two above images show, the mine has very visibly grown between 1984 and 2019, and had tripled in size between 1970 and 2007.
-The large difference in size from 1952 to present likely reflects attempts to recover lower quality ore that lies outside of the primary deposit as well as improved geophysical surveys revealing more iron deposits throughout the area.
+However, as the two above images show, the mine has very visibly grown between 1984 and 2019 and had tripled in size between 1970 and 2007.
+The large difference in size from 1952 to the present likely reflects attempts to recover lower quality ore that lies outside of the primary deposit as well as improved geophysical surveys revealing more iron deposits throughout the area.

 As noted before, the production rate of Musan fluctuates wildly, with the mine only operating at 30% in 2006.
 To boost production, North Korea has looked to joint ventures with a number of foreign companies.
 The largest deal was inked in 2005.
 The agreement with a consortium including the Chinese Tonghua Iron & Steel (Group) Co.
 Ltd. would have provided $867 million for a 50-year exploration rights deal.

 The goal of the plan was to increase iron production from less than 3 million tonnes in 2004 to 10 million tonnes in 2010.
 However, the plan was abruptly canceled in 2009 by North Korea.